-There are several types of business structures.
-If one wants a simple business structure, a sole proprietorship is just a one-person business that does not have to be registered with the state.
+Perhaps the most simple business structure, a sole proprietorship is a one-person business.
+This type of business does not have to be formally registered with the state of Kansas.
 Although this may be an easy structure, it does not protect the owner from any liabilities.

 There are two types of partnership structures, which are owned by more than one owner.
 There are general partnerships and limited partnerships.
 General owners maintain liability for the business equally, whereas, a limited partner’s liability cannot exceed their financial contribution to the partnership.